 Nelson Ghost Town

-Deep in the Nevada desert sits Nelson Ghost Town, one of the most famous ghost towns near Las Vegas.
+Deep in the Mojave Desert sits Nelson Ghost Town, one of the most famous ghost towns near Las Vegas.

-This historic landmark located about 45 minutes away from Sin City, and is considered to be one of the most famous Nevada ghost tows.
-It attracts plenty of photographers and filmmakers because it looks like it was taken straight from the Wild West.
+This historic landmark is considered to be one of the best places to visit near Las Vegas.
+It attracts plenty of photographers and filmmakers because it looks like it was taken straight from the Wild West 🤠

 The ghost town is just a small piece of property located along the main road near Eldorado Canyon.
 Here, you can tour Eldorado Canyon to learn the history of mining in the area or spend time taking photos of vintage cars, rusted out gas pumps and old barns.